 Aortic dissection and aortic aneurysm

 An aortic aneurysm occurs when a weak spot in the wall of your aorta begins to bulge (left).
 This can occur anywhere in your aorta.
-Having an aneurysm increases the risk of rupture or an aortic dissection — a tear in the lining of the aorta, shown in the image on the right.
+Having an aneurysm increases the risk of an aortic dissection — a tear in the lining of the aorta, shown in the image on the right.
 This image shows a thoracic aortic aneurysm.

 An aortic dissection is a serious condition in which the inner layer of the aorta, the large blood vessel branching off the heart, tears.
 Blood surges through the tear, causing the inner and middle layers of the aorta to separate (dissect).
 If the blood-filled channel ruptures through the outside aortic wall, aortic dissection is often fatal.